Mass Estimation of Galaxy Clusters with Deep Learning II: CMB Cluster Lensing: Conclusions

-As cluster's own SZ signal acts as a foreground for the CMB lensing signal, we test the universality of our trained models using more realistic SZ signal from the external hydrodynamical simulations.
+As the cluster's own SZ signal acts as the brightest foreground for the CMB lensing signal, we test our trained models on more realistic SZ signal from the external hydrodynamical simulations.
 While the mResUNet-I model is trained on simplified tSZ profiles (spherically symmetric Arnaud profiles), the trained model performs well when provided CMB images with more realistic SZ profiles.
-We demonstrate this by taking 140 galaxy cluster cutouts from the light cones of the Magneticum hydrodynamical simulation at $z=0.67$ and $z=0.73$ with 2$\times 10^{14}~\rm M_{\odot}$ $<M_{200\rm c}<$ 7$\times 10^{14}~\rm M_{\odot}$.
+We demonstrate this by taking 140 galaxy cluster SZ cutouts from the light cones of the Magneticum hydrodynamical simulation at $z=0.67$ and $z=0.73$ with 2$\times 10^{14}~\rm M_{\odot}$ $<M_{200\rm c}<$ 7$\times 10^{14}~\rm M_{\odot}$.
 These cutouts include more complex tSZ structure from the cluster itself, kSZ signal from bulk motion of cluster, as well as the added tSZ contributions from other objects along nearby lines of sight.
-Our trained mResUNet-I and mResUNet-II models recover the true masses of the clusters, with no significant bias and a log-normal scatter of $\sim 0.85$.
+We randomly add 30,000 realizations of CMB, noise and foregrounds to these SZ profiles and pass them through the trained deep learning networks.
+Our trained mResUNet-I and mResUNet-II models recover the unbiased estimates of the true masses of the clusters with 1 $\sigma$ upper limit at 4\% level.

-We compare the mass uncertainties from the deep learning models with those estimated from the MLE for a cluster with $M_{\rm 200c}^{\rm true}=3\times 10^{14}~\rm M_{\odot}$.
-We find that the uncertainty from MLE $\Delta M_{\rm 200c}^{\rm MLE}/M_{\rm 200c}^{\rm MLE}$ is a factor of 1.4 smaller when applied on CMB maps having white noise at $5~\rm \mu K$-arcmin level and zero foreground power.
-In the presence of astrophysical foregrounds the uncertainty from MLE is a factor of 1.5 larger than the deep learning estimation.
+We compare the mass uncertainties from the deep learning models with those estimated from the MLE.
+We find that the fractional mass uncertainties from the deep learning method are factors of 1.3 to 1.45 higher than MLE estimates in the compared mass range.
+For instance, the per cluster $\Delta M_{\rm 200c}^{\rm est}/M_{\rm 200c}^{\rm est} =$ 5.9 for $2\times 10^{14}~\rm M_{\odot}$ which is a factor 1.3 higher than the MLE limit.

 In our future work, we plan to apply this two-stage deep learning approach to estimate galaxy cluster masses in real CMB data.
 Presuming no insurmountable challenges appear, deep learning would be a valuable tool for determining the masses of high-redshift galaxy clusters in ongoing and upcoming CMB surveys \citep[e.g. SPT-3G, AdvancedACT, Simons Observatory, CMB-S4][]{benson14, henderson16, simons19, cmbs4-19}.
 Accurate mass estimates across the full range of redshifts will be essential to fully utilizing the large, $>10^5$ galaxy cluster samples expected from CMB, X-ray and optical surveys \citep[e.g. {\it eROSITA}, LSST, Euclid][]{ predehl10, lsst09, laurejis11}.